update November 2, 2018 [Georgia EIA]

 Additionally, a horse located at a Wilson County quarantined premises tested positive for the contagious disease sometimes known as swamp fever.
-In June, TAHC officials say two horses there were confirmed positive for EIA.
+In June, two horses tested positive for EIA.
 Veterinarians destroyed those three horses.

 Another county is now on the EIA map – Ector County.
-That’s because a Quarter Horse at a farm there was confirmed positive.
-The three locations remain under quarantine and potentially exposed horses are being monitored.
+That’s because a Quarter Horse at a farm is positive.
+The three locations remain under quarantine.

 Officials stress good biosecurity practices to help prevent the blood-borne disease.
-There is no cure or vaccine for the prevention of the disease.
+There is no cure or vaccine for EIA.

 Equine Infectious Anemia (EIA) Deadly for Georgia Horses